commercialhaskell/stack/doc/install_and_upgrade.md

 === "macOS"

-    For most Linux distributions, the easiest way to install Stack is to
+    The easiest way to install Stack is to command:
-    command:

     ~~~text
     curl -sSL https://get.haskellstack.org/ | sh